 |Fork tube ID||

-The stock springs are about 440mm long with 169mm spacers.
+The stock springs are about 440mm long with 159mm spacers (169mm for the PD).
 A spacer/seat disc fits into the bottom of the spring on the rebound side.

 In general GS riders seem to be happier with a heavy fork oil in the left leg.
 This is probably due to the relatively large openings in the compression valving.
 15W is a popular number that I've been happy with.
 For the right leg, 10W is popular.
 BMW specifies 470ml of oil in each side if the fork has been disassembled.
 For a regular change, it's 410 left and 440 right.